CAREamics/microSplit-reproducibility/README.md

-# microSplit-reproducibility
+# MicroSplit-reproducibility
-A repository containing notebooks and scripts for reproducing results and figures for microSplit paper
+A repository containing notebooks and scripts for reproducing results and figures for MicroSplit paper